 I, and my child(ren), agree to abide by all school and District policies and procedures outlined in the handbook.
-In return, I expect the administration, faculty and staff of my child's (ren's) school to provide my child with the type of education stated and implied in the Parent/Student Handbook.
+In return, I expect the administration, faculty and staff of my child's(ren's) school to provide my child with the type of education stated and implied in the Parent/Student Handbook.
 I understand that there are consequences that will result if my child violates the District's Discipline Policy or Electronic Services Agreement in a way that may impact and/or disrupt the educational services described in the Parent/Student Handbook.
 (Please include your e-mail address if you wish to receive educational information from Washington Elementary School District and/or communication from our SchoolMessenger system.)

 Student's Printed Name:

 Homeroom Teacher: Grade:

 Student's Signature:

 Parent's Signature: Date:

 E-mail Address:

-Please sign and return this form, both FRONT and BACK, to your child l's(ren's) homeroom teacher.
+• FRONT and BACK, to your child's (ren's) homeroom teacher.
+In the Electronic Information Services (EIS) Agreements.

 OFFICE

-Please see reverse to read and sign the Electronic Information Services (EIS) Agreements.

-INITIALS:
+DATE RECEIVED: INITIALS: